marcodelapierre/illumina-nf/README.md

 - use curly brackets to specify the wild character within the file pair, *e.g.* `{1,2}`;
 - the prefix to the wild character serves as the sample ID, *e.g.* `reads_`.

+Depending on the nature of the input files, if you need to *interleave* rather than to *merge* the read pairs you can achieve so by using the optional flag `--interleave`.

 Output files are stored in subdirectory(ies) with name `results_$sampleID`.
 Reference sequences that you select for mapping and/or alignment are stored in the subdirectory `refseqs`.

-The flag `-profile` allows to select the appropriate profile for the machine in use, Zeus in this case.
+The flag `-profile` (note the single dash) allows to select the appropriate profile for the machine in use, Zeus in this case.
 The flag `--slurm_account` sets your Pawsey account to run on Zeus.

 After blasting and identifying reference sequences of interest, mapping of input reads against these sequences can be performed, providing the sequence IDs via the flag `--seqs` (case insensitive, comma separated list):